-Let’s be honest – it isn’t every day that families or friends suddenly have to face planning, organising and paying for a funeral.
-If you’ve never lost anyone close, then you could be forgiven for not knowing the associated costs when it comes to paying for a funeral.
+It isn’t every day that families or friends suddenly have to face planning, organising and paying for a funeral.
+If you have never lost anyone close, then you could be forgiven for not knowing the associated costs when it comes to paying for a funeral.

-One thing that is always a constant when it comes to funerals is the fact that there is usually a bill due, especially if a traditional funeral managed by a local funeral director is opted for.
-Funeral companies sometimes have high overheads, from coffins and funeral cars all the way to cremation or burial fees.
-In the UK, the average price for a basic funeral is £4,417* with burials usually costing more than cremations.
+One constant when it comes to funerals, is the fact that there is usually a bill due, especially if a traditional funeral managed by a local funeral director is opted for.
+Funeral providers put a lot of time, effort and resource into arranging a funeral, which is often reflected in the cost of the funeral.
+In the UK, the average price for a basic funeral is £4,417*, with burials usually costing more than cremations.

-In the UK, there are no laws that state who legally has to pay for a funeral.
+In the UK, there are no laws that state who is legally responsible for paying funeral costs.
 However, if you have engaged the services of a Funeral Director and entered into a contract with them, you are legally responsible for paying their fees.

 Anyone who pays for a funeral has the legal right to claim that money back from the estate of the person who died.
 The executor (if there was a Will) or the family (if there was no Will) will normally accept responsibility for arranging the funeral.
 In which case they can pay for it using funds from the bank account of the person who has died (most banks will release up to £5,000 for funeral costs if they are presented with an invoice) or they can take the money from the estate later on, after assets and property are sold.
 Funeral costs are usually the executor’s first priority, after secured debts such as a mortgage.

 But who pays for the funeral if there is no money in the estate?

 If there simply aren’t enough funds in place to pay for a funeral, then families have several options to ensure that their loved one can have still be honoured with a dignified funeral.